josiahn99/kc1yqn-website/projects/propagation/index.md

 Hepburn propogation forcast and the anomlous ARPS signals

 ## Lessons Learned

+The key is that being above the earth at all, even if only a few hundred feet, makes a very large difference.
+This speaks to the value of understanding how equations are derived rather than just plugging in numbers to a formula.
+In this case, expanding the triangle is a huge factor.
 The moral of the story here is, whenever possible, go beyond blindly following equations and think about what they mean.
 However, it's also a perfect example of how many levels there are to amateur radio and why I'm so glad I fell into this hobby.